hyperledger-cacti/cacti/rfcs/formats/README.md

 Structures used in cross-network asset exchange and transfer logic are described in the [assets](./assets) folder.

+Message structures used by communication modules like relays and drivers are described in the [communication](./communication) folder.

 Policy schemas are described in the [policies](./policies) folder.

 Network and network unit schemas are described in the [identities](./identities) folder.